gold-standard-phantoms/asl-whitepaper-sensitivity/README.md

 * **transit_time_scale**

-    Scaling factor that the ground truth “transit_time” is multiplied by.
+    Scaling factor that the ASLDRO ground truth `transit_time` is multiplied by.

 * **t1_tissue_scale**

-    Scaling factor that the ground truth “t1” is multiplied by.
+    Scaling factor that the ASLDRO ground truth `t1` is multiplied by.

 * **perfusion_rate_scale**

-    Scaling factor that the ground truth “perfusion_rate” is multiplied by.
+    Scaling factor that the ASLDRO ground truth `perfusion_rate` is multiplied by.